openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         expression
         ;

-A *constant expression* is an expression that denotes a value of a primitive type, or a *string* that completes normally while being composed only of the
+A '*constant expression*' is an expression that denotes a value of a primitive type, or a *string* that completes normally while being composed only of the
 following: